 Tips to Dispose of Junk from Your Office

-- Do not let junk and rubbish get you down!
-If you have unwanted bulky items, you can donate them to charity, swap, sell or give them away, drop them off at your local tip for recycling your paper junk.
+• Do not let junk and rubbish get you down!
+If you have unwanted bulky items, you can donate them to charity, swap, sell, or give them away, or drop them off at your local tip for recycling your paper junk.

-- Get a shredder.
-This is an effective way of meaning paper wastes while protecting sensitive information
+• Get a shredder.
+This is an effective way of meaning paper waste while protecting sensitive information

 E-Waste

-For years, it has been illegal to dispose certain electronics in landfills since they may contain dangerous chemicals such as lead, cadmium, mercury, and beryllium and brominated flame retardants.
+For years, it has been illegal to dispose of certain electronics in landfills since they may contain dangerous chemicals such as lead, cadmium, mercury, beryllium, and brominated flame retardants.
 If disposed of improperly, these hazardous materials have a high risk of contaminating soil, polluting air, or leaching into water resources.

 If ignored, obsolete electronics can pile up in your office and affect productivity, but the good news is that you can engage the services of a junk removal company.
-These companies safely dispose of the waste and then delivers them to certified E-Waste Recyclers who are committed to recycling electronics safely and responsibly.
-The service also includes the removal of electronic waste from households such as microwaves, fridges, ovens, washing machines, carpets and other white goods.
+These companies safely dispose of the waste and then deliver it to certified E-Waste Recyclers who are committed to recycling electronics safely and responsibly.
+The service also includes the removal of electronic waste from households such as microwaves, fridges, ovens, washing machines, carpets, and other white goods.

-Moreover, with E-waste, becoming a problem, schools and government offices have programs where citizens can bring unwanted electronic to designated drop-off locations.
+Moreover, with E-waste, becoming a problem, schools and government offices have programs where citizens can bring unwanted electronics to designated drop-off locations.

 Looking for more great reads?
 Check out these related articles: